-I love the Black Duck Coffee Shop and The Coy Wolf.
-I appreciate their farm-to-table philosophy and enjoy that I can get really great food that I could never prepare at home right here in town.
+I love the Black Duck Coffee Shop.
+I appreciate their farm-to-table philosophy.
+I have tried many, many lattes in cities across the country and the Black Duck is consistently the best!
 It is a big-city experience that I don’t have to leave town for!

 What advice would you give someone who is thinking about moving to Sackville?